Russell Ginns: Publishing

 Between 2013 and 2015, Ginns wrote four collections of board books (The Little Box of Love; The Little Box of Laughs; The Little Box of Bedtime; and The Little Box of Classics) for Houghton Mifflin Harcourt.
 This series includes Is There a Chance You’ve Seen My Pants?, Bird on My Head, and Monster Love.

 In 2017, Random House published the first title in Ginns's book series, Samantha Spinner and the Super-Secret Plans.
-He wrote My Big Book of Feelings for Rodale Press in 2020.
-His graphic novel series Super Atomic Wombat Girl will launch in fall 2023 with illustrations by Jay Cooper.
-He is the creator and co-author of "Puzzlooies," a hybrid puzzle-story book format, combining silly stories with interactive puzzles that advance the plot.
+He wrote My Big Book of Feelings for Rodale Press in 2020, the graphic novel Super Atomic Wombat Girl, and the Puzzlooies, series, a hybrid puzzle-story book format.
 The initial launch featured twelve titles, including Marooned on the Moon, One of Our Giant Robots Is Missing, and Space Cats to the Rescue.
 His 2022 title 1-2-3 Scream! is an anthology of humorous horror stories.

 Ginns has also been published under the names Clyde Bosco, P. C. Russell Ginns, Jacques Barniarde, Kravis Winewater, Hans Shingle, and R. U. Ginns.